If you are experiencing bleeding every time you brush your teeth, you need to know whether is it normal and if not, how to stop bleeding in the gums.

-While there is no immediate reason to panic, it is good that you must know how to stop bleeding in the gums.
+While there is no immediate reason to panic, at the end of this post, you will know how to stop bleeding in the gums.

-- Using dental floss in a harsh manner, instead of being gentle when pushing down the edges of teeth.
+If you use floss for the first time, you may be anxious to get the floss into the tight spaces between your teeth.
+Instead of being gentle when pushing down the edges of teeth.
 The floss cuts into the soft gums and causes bleeding.
 Many people reported bleeding of gums upon initial use of dental floss due to inflammation.
-It is still advised to continue and few weeks later, the bleeding will stop.
+It is still advised to continue and a few weeks later, the bleeding will stop.

 How You Can Stop Gums from Bleeding